 Brendan received the Rotary Club of Forest Hill Youth Citizenship Award.
 Brendan is a positive, mature and enthusiastic member of Kingswood College who represents our core values of Respect, Responsibility, Compassion and Integrity.
 He is dedicated to learning and being his best self.
 Brendan is also willing to help others be the best they can be and demonstrates excellent communication and relationship skills.

 Brendan involves himself across the College as a Social Justice Leader, singing with the Male Voice Choir, the College Production and setting up AV for College events.
 Brendan is always willing to help.
 He is heavily involved in the community as a Patrol Leader for scouts, leading and mentoring younger members.
 Brendan was invited to undertake a Scouting leadership course.

-Patrick from the Class of 2018, was selected to exhibit his work in the VCE Season of Excellence – Top Designs for his animation on fire safety.
+Patrick was selected to exhibit his work in the VCE Season of Excellence – Top Designs for his animation on fire safety.
 Patrick developed this animation as part of his VET Creative Digital Media course, to raise awareness and educate home owners about what to do in the event of a bush fire.
 His animation and folio are on display for the duration of the VCE Seasons of Excellence Top Designs exhibition at the Melbourne Museum.

 Ruby participated in The Chinese Language Teachers’ Association of Victoria and Tasmania (CLTAV) Hanyuqiao Speaking and Performance Competition for Second Language students of Chinese.
 The competition consisted of a 2.5-minute speech in Chinese followed by a cultural performance.
 Ruby’s speech was Learning Chinese and creating a better future.
 She drew a beautiful painting of lotus flowers within three minutes.
 Ruby won first place and her prize includes a sponsored trip to China in October.